 There are three plans – basic, premium, and college accelerator.
 While Study.com is available to students in other types of schools, it has a separate page for their homeschool program.
 Whatever the educational setting, you still have these three plan options.

 For homeschoolers, the premium plan makes the most sense since it includes access to all courses and online quizzes, and it tracks student progress, a feature not included in the basic plan.
-In addition, homeschool subscribers have the option of creating accounts for a family at no extra cost, with a free parent account that can be linked to paid student accounts.
+In addition, homeschool subscribers have the option of creating a family account, with a free parent account that can be linked to paid student accounts.
 This makes it easy for parents to plan and monitor progress.
 The college accelerator plan might be very useful in certain circumstances, as I will explain later.

 For homeschoolers, Study.com lists suggested courses for each grade level, but many courses for high school do not have specified grade levels.
 Students may enroll in one or more courses, and the price remains the same no matter how many courses the student takes.